haywalk/Portfolio/README.md

 - Object-oriented programming
   - Multiple instances of a class
   - Each instance is unique and randomized

-## Binary Search Algorithm (21 July 2020)

-A binary search algorithm.
-A sorted array of numbers is given along with a number to search for.
-The function will return the position of the target number in the array, or None if it isn't there.
-Uses recursion.

-- Recursion
-- Conditionals
-- Exception handling

 ## Binary to Decimal Converter (18 August 2019)